Humboldt Sink

 The sink has no natural outlet.
-A channel connecting it with the Carson Sink was cut by the Nevada Department of Transportation in 1984 to prevent Interstate 80 and the town of Lovelock from flooding after heavy snowfall in the preceding three years.
+A channel connecting it with the Carson Sink was cut by the Nevada Department of Transportation in 1984 to prevent I-80 and the town of Lovelock from flooding after heavy snowfall in the preceding three years.
 As of 2004, this channel has been dry since 1986.
 The sink, along with the Carson Sink, is remnants of the larger prehistoric Lake Lahontan that existed at the end of the last ice age, approximately 13,000 years ago.

 The sink is protected as part of the Humboldt Wildlife Management Area.
 Wetlands in and near the sink, such as the Humboldt Salt Marsh provide important nesting, foraging, and resting habitat to large numbers of migratory birds.

 The sink has a long history of human habitation.
 In addition to Lovelock Cave, an outcrop in the West Humboldt Range in which 2000-year-old duck decoys have been found, there is also evidence of huts constructed in the bed of Lake Humboldt.
 Evidence from these important archaeological sites suggests that Native Americans hunted and fished in the Humboldt Sink during wetter climatic periods.

 These landforms are named for the Humboldt River, which is in turn named after German naturalist Alexander von Humboldt.